Krystana/Image-segmentation-on-CT-scans/README.md

 Train and test data was saved and uploaded to google drive to be able to train the model on a google colab GPU.
 The model was then saved and downloaded to make predictions on the test data and the complete patient scan.

 The model:

+The model I created is a U-net architecture neural network with a total of 23 convolutional layers.
+I added dropout layers and used a selu-activation function with a lecun-normal activation to normlalize neuron activation in the sense of a "self-normalizing" neural network.

 results:

+Best result were achieved using the complete dataset with a train-test-split of 80/20 and the images downscaled to 94 * 94 pixels.
+With a training time on google colab of about 1h, a learning rate of  0.0001, 1000 epochs and a batch size of 100 learining rates looked like this:

 future work: